 I will immediately report any stolen or lost device to the school office and Turner technology office at (913) 288-4162.

-All software and applications should be consistent with educational purposes.
+All software and applications on the device will be appropriate for an educational setting.

 I will not add any unauthorized or personal e-mail accounts to the device.

+During school hours all internet access will be subject to the District’s content filter.
+Home access will not be controlled by the District and the student and parent will be responsible for the monitoring of internet activities.

 I understand the $20 usage fee assessed covers any accidental damage to or normal usage deterioration of the device.
 Damage will be fixed by the district at no charge to the parent/guardian.
 However, in the case of intentional damage or vandalism, the responsible individual will be charged the full cost of the repair.